Blessthefall

-Blessthefall (stylized as blessthefall or BLESSTHEFALL prior to 2013) was an American metalcore band from Phoenix, Arizona, signed to Rise Records.
+Blessthefall (stylized as blessthefall prior to 2013 or BLESSTHEFALL since 2013) is an American metalcore band from Phoenix, Arizona, signed to Rise Records.

 The band was founded in 2004 by guitarist Mike Frisby, drummer Matt Traynor, and bassist and vocalist Jared Warth.
-Their debut studio album, His Last Walk, with original vocalist Craig Mabbitt, was released April 10, 2007.
-Their second studio album, Witness, with second vocalist Beau Bokan, was released October 6, 2009.
+Their debut studio album, His Last Walk, with original vocalist Craig Mabbitt, was released November 7, 2006.

+Mabbitt left the band in 2007 and would replace Ronnie Radke in Escape the Fate.
+In 2008, the band announced Beau Bokan as their permanent new vocalist.
+Their second studio album, Witness, and first with Bokan, was released on October 6, 2009.

 Their third studio album, Awakening, was released on October 4, 2011.
 Their fourth studio album, Hollow Bodies, was released on August 20, 2013.
 To Those Left Behind is the band's fifth studio album, released on September 18, 2015.
-Their sixth and final studio album, Hard Feelings, was released on March 23, 2018.
-Following Traynor's departure, Warth became the band's only remaining original member before they disbanded in 2022.
+Their sixth studio album, Hard Feelings, was released on March 23, 2018.
+Following Traynor's departure, Warth became the band's only remaining original member.
+In May 2023, the band returned from a brief hiatus with the release of "Wake the Dead", their first song in five years.

 History

 Formation, line-up changes and His Last Walk (2004–2007)

 Blessthefall grew out of the high school practice sessions of rhythm guitarist Mike Frisby, lead guitarist Miles Bergsma, drummer Matt Traynor, bassist and vocalist Jared Warth, keyboardist and vocalist Andrew Barr and later, vocalist Craig Mabbitt.
 Mabbitt's arrival resulted in Barr moving to strictly keyboards.
 Barr then departed in early 2005, with Warth picking up the keyboards when necessary.
-After founding member Miles Bergsma left to attend college at the Berklee College of Music in Boston, they released a three-track EP and newcomer Eric Lambert (Bergmas's replacement) became the lead guitarist to form their first solid line-up.
+After founding member Miles Bergsma left to attend college at the Berklee College of Music in Boston, they released a three-track EP and newcomer Eric Lambert (Bergmas's replacement) became the lead guitarist to form their first stable line-up.
 Phoenix-area gigs with Greeley Estates and an openly religious orientation got the band local press and a deal with Warner subsidiary, Science Records.
 The band then toured with Alesana and Norma Jean across the United States and Canada.
 Their debut album, His Last Walk, was released on April 10, 2007, to mixed reviews.
 It peaked at No. 32 on the U.S. Billboard Heatseekers chart.
 The album sold over 65,000 copies, and its singles sold over 100,000 copies.

 Blessthefall toured with Escape the Fate, LoveHateHero, Before Their Eyes, and Dance Gavin Dance on the Black on Black tour during September and October 2007.
 They were also part of the Underground Operations Tour and Loathing Tour 2007, opening for Protest the Hero and All That Remains, along with fellow opening bands, Threat Signal and the Holly Springs Disaster.
 They were a part of From First to Last's fall headlining tour, starting November 1 with A Skylit Drive and Vanna.
 The band also completed the entire 2007 Warped Tour circuit nationwide.